Mooloolaba - Alexandra Headland

 Mooloolaba - Alexandra Headland has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 29 projects likely affecting the region.
-Key initiatives include Mooloolaba Foreshore Revitalisation Project, Mooloolaba Transport Corridor Upgrade, SOL by Walker - Maroochydore City Centre, and Alex Bluff Foreshore Coastal Pathway.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 29 projects likely to affect this region.
+Notable initiatives include Mooloolaba Foreshore Revitalisation Project, Mooloolaba Transport Corridor Upgrade, SOL by Walker - Maroochydore City Centre, and Alex Bluff Foreshore Coastal Pathway.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.